mongodb/mongodb-atlas-kubernetes/docs/dev/start-guide.md

 1. Build and deploy the Operator into the K8s cluster: `make deploy`
 1. Create an AtlasProject: `kubectl apply -f config/samples/atlas_v1_atlasproject.yaml` (note, that Atlas connection secrets are created during running `make deploy`)
-1. Create an AtlasCluster: `kubectl apply -f config/samples/atlas_v1_atlascluster.yaml`
+1. Create an AtlasDeployment: `kubectl apply -f config/samples/atlas_v1_atlascluster.yaml`
 1. Create an AtlasDatabaseUser: `kubectl apply -f config/samples/atlas_v1_atlasdatabaseuser.yaml`

 Some more details about using `act` can be found in [HOWTO.md](../../.github/HOWTO.md)